kneath/kneath.github.com/handbook/index.md

 ![Handbook](https://assets.warpspire.com/images/handbook/cover-alt.png)

 If you know me, you know I've always dabbled in computers.
 I love building stuff, and computers have always been an incredible tool for helping me realizing that passion.
 All the while I've seen the good and bad that it's wrought on the world.
 I don't love the end result.
 I'm rarely the person to tell you technology will fix all your problems.
 I still think more people need to spend time in our forests and lakes.
+I think more people need to meditate on the nature of human existence and take lots of psychadelics.

 But technology is a tool.
 And a new tool has come along that is really important.
 AI, LLMs, Chat GPT — the words aren't important — you know what they are.
 Recently there have been some breakthroughs that change the rules of the game. **I do not know where this is going.** This isn't some warning of coming apocalypse or impending nirvana.
 I just know tools create leverage, and this one is coming like nothing else before.